NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio.md

 ## Create a class library project

-You can use an existing .NET Class Library project for the code you want to package, or create a simple one as follows:
+You can use an existing .NET Standard Class Library project for the code you want to package, or create a simple one as follows:

 1. In Visual Studio, choose **File > New > Project**, expand the **Visual C# > .NET Standard** node, select the "Class Library (.NET Standard)" template, name the project AppLogger, and click **OK**.